engrBassel/scrolling-effects/README.md

-# scrolling-effects
+# Scrolling Effects
-This repo contains effects on scrolling using HTML, CSS, JavaScript.
+- This repo contains effects on scrolling.
+- Effects are scroll-snap and increase numbers on scrolling to their section.
+- Using HTML, CSS, JavaScript.